TFC is here to explain the different types of genetic testing

 Genetic testing can be help in multiple situations

 Several groups of patients can benefit from genetic testing.
 Our Austin fertility center may recommend PGS if you have experienced recurrent miscarriages or repeated IVF failures, or if you are of advanced maternal age.
-If you or your partner carry or have an inheritable genetic disorder, our fertility specialists will suggest PGD as a way to avoid passing that disease on to your children.
+If you or your partner carry or have a genetic disorder, PGD can protect your children.

 Genetic testing can help you have the family of your dreams.
 If you would like to learn more about PGS, PGD or any other type of genetic testing, please contact us today to schedule a consultation with one of our caring and knowledgeable fertility specialists.